julien-deoux/nina.js/README.md

 When you call the `require` function, Nina checks its cache for already loaded modules and their dependencies and fetches those that haven't been loaded yet.

-Just like the `define` function described above, the `require` function exactly takes an array of string and a function as arguments and only that.
+Just like the `define` function described above, the `require` function takes an array of string and a function as arguments and only that.

 ## About module URLs